maxrmorrison/promonet/README.md

 ## Usage

-To use `promovits` for speech prosody editing, you must first perform speaker adaptation.
+To use `promonet` for speech prosody editing, you must first perform speaker adaptation.
 To do so, create a directory of `.wav` audio files that will be used for adaptation.
 Then, use either the CLI or API to perform adaptation and generation.